deriv-com/SmartCharts/README.md

 ## Pre-installation

-Before running or contribute to this project, you need to have the setup of the following packages in your environment:
+Before running or contributing to this project, you need to have the setup of the following packages in your environment:

 -   node
 -   npm